swjnch/SQL_Projects/Pizza_Runner/Ingredient_Optimization.md

 ![image](https://user-images.githubusercontent.com/104596844/174697207-cb1644f9-3938-4d85-8fc5-a3d2f9126bb6.png)

+First extras and exlusions are seperated to different columns and joined with pizza_toppings table using topping_id to generate name of each topping.
+Using CONCAT with CASE statement and different conditions, string with pizza_name along with items excluded and added was included.

 5.Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
 ##### For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"